fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 To create or first Quart application folder, we will use Poetry to set that up for us.
 So navigate to the folder where you keep your Python applications.
 It can be your user's home directory or a completely different directory.
 Just do a `cd` to it.

-Go inside the directory and then do: `poetry new quart-hello`. `Poetry` will create a few folders inside.
-Navigate inside the application folder by doing `cd quart-hello`.
+Next, let's create a folder for our Quart project, with `mkdir quart-hello` and type `cd quart-hello` to start the process.

+Now we'll initialize this folder to be a Poetry project, so type `poetry init -n`.
+This will create a `pyproject.toml` inside with some initial values.
+This file tracks all the project's dependencies.

-We want to create the virtual environment that Poetry will use, so type `poetry shell`.
+Next, we want to create the virtual environment that Poetry will use, so type `poetry shell`.
 Poetry will create the virtual environment folder in your User directory and enable it automatically.

-Now let's install `Quart` by doing `poetry add quart`.
+We now install `Quart` by doing `poetry add quart`.
 Poetry will add Quart and a bunch of other dependencies.

-Now open your favorite code editor and create a file called `hello.py` inside the `quart-hello` app folder.
+Open your favorite code editor and create a file called `hello.py` in the root folder.

 If you ware using Visual Studio Code, enable the Poetry-created Python interpreter by clicking on the bottom and selecting the one that has `quart-hello` on the description.

 We'll write the following code in `hello.py`:

 {lang=python,line-numbers=on}

 ```
 from quart import Quart